antonisgiann/exerevnetes/README.md

 ## exerevnetes

-`exerevnetes` is a python library with the goal to provide a simple and yet comperhensive way for automated model selection.
+`exerevnetes` is a python library with the goal to provide a simple and yet comperhensive framework for model selection with minimal dependencies.

 ### Installation (work in progress)